ELEC2645/unit-2-project-template-Jassimrtkz/README.md

 # Engineering Helper Toolkit
 ELEC2645 – Unit 2 Individual Project
-Author: Jassim Khalid I S Almuhaiza
+Author: Jassim Khalid I S AlMuhaiza
 Academic Year: 2025/26

 ---

 ## Overview

 A command-line tool created for the ELEC2645 Unit 2 project is called the Engineering Helper Toolkit.
-The software aims to offer a small collection of tools that are frequently needed in computer engineering and electronics.
+ The objective is to offer a small collection of engineering utilities that are commonly needed in:
-Calculations pertinent to modules like these are included.

-- **ELEC2101 – Electronic Circuits & Systems Design**
+ ELEC2101: Design of Electronic Circuits and Systems

-- Work at the general electronics lab
-- Basics of signal processing
-- Converting sensors to ADCs
+ General electronics laboratory tasks

+ Signal processing fundamentals

+ Sensor-to-ADC conversion job

-The program adds new features, enhanced input validation, file logging, and internal automated testing to the Unit Version 2.1 basic menu template.
+ The software extends on the Unit Version 2.1 template by providing new tools, greater input validation, file logging, and internal automated testing.

 ---

 ## Features

 ### **1. Signal Analyser**

-- Enter a list of examples
-- calculates:
-  - Minimal quantity
-  - Maximum amount
-  - Peak-to-Peak
+- Accepts input from users samples

-  - RMS
+- Determines: minimum, maximum, peak-to-peak, RMS

-- shows a sample magnitude bar graph in ASCII.
+- Produces ASCII bar graphs

-- The choice to store every result in `results.txt`
+- The ability to save results into results.txt

 ---

 ### **2. ADC Converter**

-- 10-bit ADC (0–1023) values are converted to voltage
+- Produces voltage from 10-bit ADC data (0–1023).

-- includes a reference voltage that the user can adjust.
+- Makes use of a variable reference voltage

-- uses a basic linear model to estimate temperature.
-(100°C/V)
+- Uses a proportionate model (100°C/V) to estimate temperature.

-- able to record outcomes in a file
+- Enables file logging

 ---